Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Dataset

 \subsection{Anonymization}

-To mitigate potential data contamination (e.g., identifying the source movie) and reduce bias (e.g., gender inference), all character names are automatically replaced with placeholders such as \texttt{[A]} and \texttt{[B]}.
+To mitigate potential data contamination (e.g., identifying the source movie and providing a response based on parametric knowledge about the movie) and reduce bias (e.g., gender inference), all character names are automatically replaced with placeholders such as \texttt{[A]} and \texttt{[B]}.
 Any names not covered by this process are further verified and anonymized manually.